robertladwig/G21.5_GSA_workshop/GLM/README.md

   - Stick around to talk about questions and raise issues

 ## Prerequisites

+  # Word of caution
+This workshop example was tested on General Lake Model (GLM) Version 3.1.0b1.
+The setup may not work using older and more recent versions of GLM.

 There are two paths to follow the workshop examples:
   # 1. Use Github and your local R setup